 The AER or Alberta Energy Regulator is an organization created to ensure the safe, responsible, and efficient development of oil, oil sands, natural gas, and coal resources across Alberta.
 Learn more about the Alberta Energy Regulator.

 The BCOGC or British Columbia Oil and Gas Commission is a regulatory agency in British Columbia with responsibilities in overseeing oil, gas, and geothermal operations within British Columbia.
 Learn more about the BCOGC.

-The AER has developed a series of programs and processes to help companies manage energy development responsibly in order to ensure that an oil well or site is properly decommissioned and reclaimed.
+In Alberta, the AER has developed a series of programs and processes to help companies manage energy development responsibly in order to ensure that an oil well or site is properly decommissioned and reclaimed.

 AER Liability Management programs include: the Licensee Liability Rating Program, the Oilfield Waste Liability Program and more.
 Learn more about AER Liability Management Programs.

 And in Saskatchewan, Liability Management is managed in three main ways – their acknowledgement of a reclamation program, a Licensee Liability Rating (LLR) and an Orphan Fund Procurement Program.
 More details can be found at: https://www.saskatchewan.ca/business/agriculture-natural-resources-and-industry/oil-and-gas/liability-management